QuantumNook/Turn-Windows-Security-Off/README.md

 ## How to Use

+FROM WINDOWS 11 SECURITY > VIRUS AND THREAT PROTECTION > MANAGE SETTINGS > TAMPER PROTECTION MUST BE SET TO OFF

 1.  **Access the Application:** Open the `index.html` file in your web browser.
 This application runs entirely client-side, so you don't need a special web server to use it locally.
 2.  **Select Your Configurations:** The application will display a list of Windows security features.
 Each feature will have a toggle (checkbox or slider) to enable or disable it.
     * **Review Descriptions:** Read the descriptions for each feature carefully to understand its purpose and security implications.